Her Name is Leslie Knope, and She is Breaking Barriers for Women in Politics

 Where men have the ability to be ignorant of the ways their gender identity can manifest in power, privilege, and entitlement, women tend to be hyper-aware of their gender identity as a factor of and burden to their political campaigns.

-As a burden, women's awareness in their gender identity can lead them to second guess the ways they present themselves, ensuring they have the right clothes, makeup, tone, posture, voice, and look to be feminine but not too girly, powerful but not too bossy, pretty and put together but not too promiscuous or vain.
+As a burden, women's awareness of their gender identity can lead them to second guess the ways they present themselves, ensuring they have the right clothes, makeup, tone, posture, voice, and look to be feminine but not too girly, powerful but not too bossy, pretty and put together but not too promiscuous or vain.
 Behind the scenes of Parks and Rec, the choice to put Leslie in pantsuits in every episode reflects this awareness, presenting her as business-forward and straight-cut.

 5. Sexism in Interactions with Voters and Volunteers